-- Using electronic devices during class time in any manner other than specifically permitted by the classroom instructor; - Permitting any audible sound to come from the device when not being used for reason #1 above; - Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, or wrongfully obtaining test copies or scores; - Using the device to take photographs in locker rooms or bathrooms; - Creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person.
+- 1. Using electronic devices during class time in any manner other than specifically permitted by the classroom instructor; - 2.
+Permitting any audible sound to come from the device when not being used for reason #1 above; - 3.
+Engaging in academic dishonesty, including cheating, intentionally plagiarizing, wrongfully giving or receiving help during an academic examination, or wrongfully obtaining test copies or scores; - 4.
+Using the device to record audio or video or to take photographs in areas where a general expectation of personal privacy exists, including but not limited to locker rooms and bathrooms; - 5.
+Creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person.

-Use of an electronic device is permitted to the extent it is approved in a student's (IEP) or it is needed in an emergency that threatens the safety of students, staff, or other individuals.
+Use of an electronic device is permitted to the extent it is approved in a student's IEP or it is needed in an emergency that threatens the safety of students, staff, or other individuals.

 Before and after normal school hours, possession of electronic devices is permitted on the school campus.
 The use of such devices at school sponsored functions outside the regular school day is permitted to the extent and within the limitations allowed by the event or activity the student is attending.

 A parent shall obtain approval from the student's building principal before operating a student-tracking safety device at school or at a school-sponsored event if the device has recording or listen-in capability.
 The District requires the device's recording and listen-in technology to be disabled while the device is on the campus or at the school-sponsored event because of student privacy concerns.
 The District prohibits unauthorized audio or visual recordings or transmission of audio or images of other students.
 The student's parent shall agree in writing to the requirement for the device's recording and listening-in technology to be disabled and that the District may prohibit future use of the device on campus or at a school-sponsored activity if it is determined that the device's recording or listening-in capabilities were used in violation of this policy before the student safety tracking device may be on campus or at a school-sponsored event.